huggingface/huggingface_hub/docs/hub/spaces.md

 All the settings of your Space are stored inside a YAML block on top of the `README.md` file at the root of the repository.

-To modify those settings, you can push changes on this file, either via command-line or directly on the hub
+To modify those settings, you can edit this file, either by pushing to the repo via command-line, or directly on the hub

 Sample `README.md` file :
 ```Markdown